 - Wunderlist– This platform helps you create lists to outline your content strategy and ideas on your desktops and mobile.

 - Harvest– This time tracking tool can help you keep your content marketing on schedule and help you make better decisions about them.
-It helps you keep track of where your time is spent and realize what tasks can strengthen your content marketing efforts.
+It enables you to keep track of where your time is spent and realize what tasks can strengthen your content marketing efforts.

 - IFTTT– This platform lets you create custom recipes to increase productivity across all your web platforms and makes them work together in a much easier way.